 Ever wondered about the scientific name for muscle growth?
-You probably guessed it by now but yes… it’s called “hypertrophy”.
+You probably guessed it by now but yes… it’s called “muscle hypertrophy”.

-There are potentially two types of hypertrophy (Muscle tissue development) that you should be aware of.
-These are sarcoplasmic and myofibrillar hypertrophy.
-Since the goal of athletes and regular fitness fanatics is increasing hypertrophy and strength, it’s helpful to know about how the process works.
+There are potentially two types of hypertrophy that you should be aware of – Sarcoplasmic (fluid and glycogen increase) and myofibrillar hypertrophy (myofibril size increase).
+Since the goal of most athletes and regular fitness fanatics is increasing hypertrophy and strength, it’s helpful to know how the process works.

-Although the exact science of muscle growth has still not yet been concluded, we know what it takes to achieve hypertrophy through training, nutrition, and other muscle promoting factors.
+Although the exact science of muscle growth has still not yet been concluded, we generally know what it takes to achieve hypertrophy through training, nutrition, and other muscle-promoting factors.